Compile-time bindings

 Bali DI is implemented as an annotation processor in Java and as a def macro in Scala.
 You can even use it in mixed Java/Scala/Scala.js projects.

-Bali DI is completely complementary to Spring, Guice, Macwire, CDI or any other JSR 330 implementation, so that you can use both in the same project.
+Bali DI is completely complementary to Spring, Guice, Macwire, CDI or any other JSR 330 implementation, so that you can use both technologies in the same project.

 The Java annotation processor emits formatted source code, so that you can easily inspect your dependency bindings and their caching.